5 ways to sell your UK-made products this Christmas

-With real-life events such as markets and trade fairs looking increasingly less likely to happen, how do you sell your UK-made products at this time of year?
+How do you sell your UK-made products at this time of year?

 The good news is that if you make a product in the UK you’re at an advantage because a lot of people are shunning giving any gifts made overseas this year.

 Help give your Christmas sales a boost and sell your UK-made products with our best tips to sell UK-made products this Christmas!

 1. Take part in a virtual pop-up shop

 There are lots of virtual pop-up events taking place this year where you can sell your British-made gifts.
 They’re a great way to get together with like-minded brands to reach a new audience.
 Start by looking on Instagram for the hashtags #virtualshow #virtualpopup.